 Staff & Advisory Group

 Jeremy Kenneson began his interest in policing and security work in 1996 when he graduated with an associate degree in criminal justice.
 He attended the Massachusetts Reserve/Intermittent Police Academy in 1996 and the full-time Special State Police Academy in 1998.
-Jeremy has been part of the Smith community since September 1999.
-He was promoted to the rank of sergeant in 2004 and will continue in a supervisory role in the newly created Smith College Campus Safety Department.
+Jeremy has been part of the Smith community since September 1999 and served as an active member of the Campus Safety Advisory Group before being appointed interim director of campus safety in 2022.
 During his downtime, Jeremy and his wife enjoy taking care of their large array of family pets.
 Maybe you can ask him about those pets when you see him on campus?
 Feel free to email Jeremy at email@example.com.

 Irma Lopez-Gottlieb (she/her) started her career with Smith College in 2003 as a cook at the Davis Center.
 She transferred to the Smith College Campus Safety Department and became a dispatcher.
 With the help of the department, Irma went to the academy and became a part of the patrol staff, a RAD instructor and part of the bike patrol.
 She loves being a part of the Smith community.
 On her own time, Irma enjoys spending time with her family and their dog, being in the woods, in the water and anywhere outdoors.
 Feel free to email Irma at firstname.lastname@example.org.